-James Newton is an associate in the Business Restructuring & Insolvency Group in the New York office of Morrison & Foerster.
-His practice focuses on representing debtors, creditors' committees, ad hoc bondholder groups, indenture trustees, and individual creditors and lenders in connection with corporate and municipal restructurings, distressed exchange offers, and in-court and out-of-court financings.
+James Newton, a member of the Finance Department, and part of the Business Restructuring + Insolvency Group, is based in the New York office.
+He represents debtors, creditors’ committees, ad hoc bondholder and lender groups, indenture trustees, and individual creditors in connection corporate and municipal restructuring and financing transactions.

-Mr. Newton earned an LL.M. in Bankruptcy Law at St. John’s University, finishing first in his class.
-He earned his J.D. and M.B.A. at Temple University and a B.S.B.A. in finance from the University of Florida.Show More
+Mr. Newton received his J.D. and M.B.A. from Temple University, his LL.M. in bankruptcy law from St. John’s University, and a B.S.B.A. in finance from the University of Florida.Show More

 (Bankr.
 D. Del.)
 Counsel to the ad hoc group of secured and unsecured noteholders in connection with the chapter 11 prepackaged plan of Southeastern Grocers LLC—one of the largest conventional supermarkets in the United States operating under the Winn-Dixie, Bi-Lo, Harveys and Fresco y Más banners—successfully rationalizing its 704-store footprint and restructuring more than $1.5 billion of debt and other obligations, paying unsecured trade creditors in full.

 (Bankr.
 S.D.N.Y.)
 Counsel to the official committee of unsecured creditors for international telecom company Avaya Inc. and its affiliated debtors.
 Avaya had more than $6 billion of secured debt at the time of its filing and was saddled with significant pension underfunding liabilities for its domestic and certain foreign affiliates.